Carolina Southern Railroad: Sale to R.J. Corman Railroad Group

 R.J.
 Corman Railroad Co. filed papers with the U.S. Surface Transportation Board in January 2015 indicating completion of a sale of all but one mile of the railroad near Whiteville as of February 11, with the railroad expected to reopen "sometime during the summer."
 In a complaint filed March 6, 2015, Corman asked that Ken Pippin be required to sell Carolina Southern.
 Attorney Bill Hanna Jr. said the two state committee and Pippin had come to an agreement, and the committee assigned the agreement to Corman.
 Pippin denied any deal had been made.

 The $13.9 million sale was to be complete by August 2015.
 Corman expected $2 million in work and another six months before operations resume.
 With 1600 employees in 23 states and a construction operation, Corman would be able to make the necessary upgrades.
 Pippin intended to keep the depot in Conway and said Carolina Southern would be a separate company.
 Corman planned for the railroad to deal with more businesses.

 On August 17, 2015, it was announced that R.J.
 Corman Railroad Co. had closed on the multimillion-dollar purchase of Carolina Southern.
 Officials from Corman told media that the company had already taken possession of Carolina Southern on August 17 and that the company has already moved equipment into place two weeks before the deal was officially sealed in order to return the railroad to operation as soon as possible.

 On April 6, 2016, the first train ran on the former Carolina Southern line in Horry County after $3 million in upgrades.
 However, trains could only run 10 MPH.
 On February 4, 2019, the county and R.J.
 Corman broke ground on $17.5 million in further upgrades funded in part by a $9.8 million TIGER grant.
-By 2022, trains should be able to run at 25 MPH.
+By 2022, trains where be able to run at 25 MPH.